Generic Name: rabeprazole (ra BEP ra zole)

 if you also allergic to medicines like rabeprazole, such as esomeprazole (Nexium), lansoprazole (Prevacid), omeprazole (Prilosec, Zegerid), or pantoprazole (Protonix).

-To make sure AcipHex is safe for you, tell your doctor if you have:
+To make sure AcipHex is safe for you, tell your doctor if you have ever had:

 osteoporosis or low bone mineral density (osteopenia);

 low levels of magnesium in your blood.

 Taking a proton pump inhibitor such as AcipHex may increase your risk of bone fracture in the hip, wrist, or spine.
 This effect has occurred mostly in people who have taken the medicine long term or more than once per day, and in those who are age 50 and older.
 It is not clear whether AcipHex is the actual cause of an increased risk of fracture.

 It is not known whether AcipHex will harm an unborn baby.
 Tell your doctor if you are pregnant.

 It is not known whether rabeprazole passes into breast milk or if it could harm a nursing baby.
 Tell your doctor if you are breast-feeding a baby.